-DiSPA also generalizes to higher--resolution transcriptomic modalities.
-When applied without retraining to spatial transcriptomics and single--cell RNA--seq data, the model produces structured region-- and cell type-–specific drug response patterns.
-While exploratory, these results indicate that representations learned from bulk RNA--seq can transfer to more heterogeneous cellular contexts, supporting the use of DiSPA for hypothesis generation across spatial and cellular scales.
+DiSPA also generalizes to higher-resolution transcriptomic modalities.
+When applied without retraining to spatial transcriptomics and single-cell RNA-seq data, the model produces structured region- and cell type-specific drug response patterns.
+While exploratory, these results indicate that representations learned from bulk RNA-seq can transfer to more heterogeneous cellular contexts, supporting the use of DiSPA for hypothesis generation across spatial and cellular scales.

 Several limitations should be noted.
-First, training and primary evaluation rely on a single pharmacogenomic resource, and broader cross--dataset validation remains an important direction for future work.
-Second, attention weights reflect model--derived attribution rather than direct evidence of molecular interactions, requiring experimental validation for mechanistic interpretation.
-Finally, transfer analyses to spatial and single--cell data lack ground--truth drug sensitivity measurements and should therefore be interpreted qualitatively.
+First, training and primary evaluation rely on a single pharmacogenomic resource, and broader cross-dataset validation remains an important direction for future work.
+Second, attention weights reflect model-derived attribution rather than direct evidence of molecular interactions, requiring experimental validation for mechanistic interpretation.
+Finally, transfer analyses to spatial and single-cell data lack ground-truth drug sensitivity measurements and should therefore be interpreted qualitatively.

-Overall, DiSPA provides a unified framework that integrates predictive performance with structured representation learning across chemical and biological modalities.
-By embedding pathway--level biological context and chemical substructure information directly into the learning process, the framework offers a principled foundation for future studies on cross--dataset generalization, multimodal integration, and systematic evaluation of attention--based pharmacogenomic models.